-In England and Wales, before the Grant of Probate has been issued by the Probate Registry (Court), only those named in the Will as Executors are entitled to read the Will.
+In England and Wales, who is entitled to read a Will depends on whether or not Probate has been granted.
+Before the Grant of Probate is issued, only the Executors named in the Will are entitled to read the Will.
 After the Grant of Probate has been issued, the Will becomes a public document and anyone can then apply to the Probate Registry for a copy of the Will.

-If the Will has not been provided to the Probate Registry, it will not become a public document.
+If a Grant of Probate hasn't been applied for and the Will has not been provided to the Probate Registry, it will not become a public document.

 For free initial advice and guidance call our Probate Advisors on 03306069584 or contact us online and we will help you.

 When dealing with the Estate of someone who's died, it is important to ensure that everyone involved knows where they stand in respect of the Will.